 Hitler may be an extreme example of how social influence plays a role in our lives.
 But this isn’t about the extremity of one leader’s actions.
 It’s about the nature of human thinking within a social construct.

-Information is one of the most powerful tools when it comes to social influence.
-Each of us seeks out information constantly and, many times, we find ourselves not sure whether our knowledge on a particular subject is accurate.
+Information is one of the most powerful tools of social influence.
+We each seek out information constantly and often question whether our knowledge of a particular subject is accurate.

-No matter what the spectators tell the actor, they will offer him knowledge in one way or another.
-And if the actor is still lacking the confidence in his own knowledge, it’s likely he’ll accept there’s – regardless of whether or not the information is accurate.
+No matter what the spectators tell the actor, they will offer him their knowledge in one way or another.
+If the actor still lacks confidence in his own knowledge, he’s more inclined to accept theirs, regardless of whether or not the information is accurate.

 One group of Sherif’s participants were asked how much they saw the light move.
 Their reports came back claiming the light had moved in widely varying distances and was completely based upon each participant’s perspectives.

-A second group was asked the same question about the light’s movement, only this time they were to give their answers in front of other members of the group.
+A second group was asked the same question about the light’s movement, except this time they gave their answers in front of other group members.
 Sherif discovered that though each participant would mention an initial varying distance, the majority reported that the light’s range became smaller over time.

-Sherif observed that most of his participants were unsure of the light’s movement at this point and, when unsure, sought out available information from other members of the group.
+Sherif observed that most of his participants were unsure of the light’s movement and sought out available information from others.
 In turn, the answers from other members became their opinion and there was a noticeable conformity among this group of participants.

 What is Normative Social Influence?